salrashid123/gcp_error_handler/README.md

 Now, what are these details?

 These are just standard and extended error responses Google APIs return (or should return).
-The expectation is that all GCP APIs return meaningful errors in the format and structure described in [API Error Design](https://cloud.google.com/apis/design/errors) and  [google.rpc](https://github.com/googleapis/googleapis/tree/master/google/rpc).
+The expectation is that all GCP APIs will eventually return meaningful errors in the format and structure described in [API Error Design](https://cloud.google.com/apis/design/errors) and [google.rpc](https://github.com/googleapis/googleapis/tree/master/google/rpc).
+The format for the errors returned is a bit different depending on several factors such as the API in question and transport used (rest, grpc).
+As you can tell from the above examples, some APIs return more information than others..this article is about how to parse the detailed messages sent and a small library in golang that autoparses into a standard go `Error`.
+We will use REST and gRPC as the transports and GCS, PubSub, Compute and Asset API as examples and show how error message extraction works

-In golang, this translates to the [googleapis.Error](https://pkg.go.dev/google.golang.org/api/googleapi#Error) struct where the really good information is inside the `Details []interface{}` which itself is a struct of various types (described below)
+GCS and Compute will demonstrate basic errors while Asset API will show us how to parse out complex error details from the gRPC response.

+As a bit more background on the errors format,  the errors translates to the [googleapis.Error](https://pkg.go.dev/google.golang.org/api/googleapi#Error) golang struct shown below.

+notice the`Details []interface{}` which is what we're after...thats where the embedded error details is transmitted as a proto during gRPC calls.

 ```golang